akkadotnet/akka.net/docs/community/documentation-guidelines.md

 ## Website

-This the project uses [Markdown](http://daringfireball.net/projects/markdown/syntax) for crafting the documents for the website.
+This project uses [Markdown](http://daringfireball.net/projects/markdown/syntax) for crafting the documents for the website.
 The rendering of the website is done with Marked.JS.
 Thus, any editor based on this will give you the best preview/edit experience, such as [Atom](https://atom.io/) or [StackEdit](https://stackedit.io/).

 To contribute to the website's documentation, go to the github project page [getakka.net](https://github.com/akkadotnet/getakka.net).
 Please be sure to read the [Readme.md](https://github.com/akkadotnet/getakka.net/blob/master/README.md) before getting started to get acquainted with the project's workflow.